FrancescoSciab/ATM_Banking_Application/README.md

     - Secret File creds.json exists (Environment > Secret Files).
     - GOOGLE_APPLICATION_CREDENTIALS=/etc/secrets/creds.json is set.
     - If reading ./creds.json, the Start Command copies the secret file.
+  - On Free plan, a cold start can delay Google auth; wait for the first auth attempt to complete.
 - Incorrect PIN even when correct:
   - Check that the pin cell is Plain text and not auto-formatted.
 - Keyboard doesn’t type: